x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/organization-relationships/organization-relationships.md

 >
 > To completely hide their calendar, they can remove the user/group from the list of those with which the calendar is shared.
 Their free/busy information won't be seen by internal or external users, even if an organization relationship exists.
 The permissions set by the user will apply.

-The following topics will help you configure and manage organization relationships:
+The following articles will help you configure and manage organization relationships:

 [Create an organization relationship in Exchange Online](create-an-organization-relationship.md)